hmcts/cnp-flux-config/labs/README.md

-# Flux config - Golden path Java
+# Creating Flux config for your Golden path Java app

 ## Creating the flux config for your Java lab application